mavlink/mavros/mavros/README.md

 certain calculations.
 These need to be installed manually by the user using `geographiclib-tools`, which can be installed by `apt-get` in Debian systems.
 For a quicker procedure, just **run the available script in the "tools" folder, `install_geographiclib_datasets.sh`**.

+:bangbang:**The geoid dataset is mandatory to allow the conversion between heights in order to respect ROS msg API!**:bangbang:

+:heavy_exclamation_mark:Run `mavros/tools/install_geographiclib_datasets.sh` to install all datasets or `sudo geographiclib-get-geoids egm96-5` to install the geoid dataset only.:heavy_exclamation_mark:

 ### Binary installation (deb)